UAVDB: Point-Guided Masks for UAV Detection and Segmentation: Experimental Results

 \subsection{Annotation Accuracy and Runtime Efficiency}

-Firstly, human-labeled bounding boxes serve as the ground truth annotations.
-For the fixed-size and thresholding~\cite{al2010image} baselines, we use a 50\(\times\)50 region and set the threshold to 150, based on empirical tuning for best performance.
-GrabCut~\cite{rother2004grabcut}, SAM~\cite{kirillov2023segment}, and SAM2~\cite{ravi2024sam} are implemented using OpenCV, ViT-B SAM, and Hiera-L SAM2 pre-trained models, respectively.
-As shown in~\cref{tab:iou_runtime}, the proposed PIC method achieves the highest IoU while maintaining a minimal runtime of just 0.007 seconds, comparable to the fixed-size approach, and is approximately 2700\(\times\) faster than manual annotation.
-This confirms that PIC introduces negligible computational overhead relative to the time required for image I/O. In contrast, manual annotation takes an average of 19 seconds per bounding box, making it impractical for large-scale datasets with tiny objects.
-Despite the SAM series' advanced segmentation capabilities, SAM and SAM2 perform poorly when directly using point prompts, yielding the lowest IoU scores due to domain shifts and imprecise prompt localization.
-These results highlight the effectiveness of PIC in delivering accurate and efficient bounding box annotations, making it well-suited for large-scale and even real-time UAV applications.
+We manually annotate a subset of UAVDB and use the resulting human-labeled annotations as ground-truth.
+For the fixed-size and thresholding~\cite{al2010image} approaches, we adopt a 50$\times$50 region and set the threshold to 150, based on empirical tuning for optimal performance.
+GrabCut~\cite{rother2004grabcut}, SAM~\cite{kirillov2023segment}, and SAM2~\cite{ravi2024sam} are implemented using OpenCV and their official pretrained models, respectively.
+Despite the advanced segmentation capabilities of SAM and SAM2, direct point prompting yields a low mIoU due to the presence of unconstrained regions.
+As reported in the left part of Tab.~\ref{tab:iou_runtime}, the proposed PIC method achieves the highest mIoU among point-prompt-based approaches, with a runtime of only 0.007 seconds, introducing negligible computational overhead beyond image I/O. In contrast, manual annotation requires an average of 19 seconds per bounding box, making it impractical for large-scale datasets with small objects.